DLTK/DLTK/_docs/source/index.rst

 DLTK documentation
 ==================

-The Deep Learning Tool Kit is a library for biomedical image analysis using neural networks.
-It builds on Tensorflow and uses SimpleITK for data I/O.
+DLTK is a neural networks toolkit written in python, on top of `Tensorflow <https://github.com/tensorflow/tensorflow>`_.
+Its modular architecture is closely inspired by `sonnet <https://github.com/deepmind/sonnet>`_ and it was developed to enable fast prototyping and ensure reproducibility in image analysis applications, with a particular focus on medical imaging.
+Its goal is to provide the community with state of the art methods and models and to accelerate research in this exciting field.

 Installation
 ------------

-DLTK uses the following dependcies:
+DLTK uses the following dependencies:

 * numpy
 * scipy